debrouxl/gcc4ti/trunk/tigcc/Readme.txt

 ===

 First, modify the file HelpSystem.ini in the 'Programs' subfolder of the 'Doc' folder to reflect your actual folder names.
+It contains an example of configuration.
 It exists so that the 'Programs' folder can reside at any given place on the hard disk.
 Then, you need to call all 'Update...' programs once.

 UpdateInclude.exe and UpdateInfo.exe take one or more complete file name(s)